-On average, employees at Hewlett-Packard give their company a 3.9 rating out of 5.0 - which is 3% higher than the average rating for all companies on CareerBliss.
-The happiest Hewlett-Packard employees are Project Managers submitting an average rating of 4.8 and Senior Developers with a rating of 4.5.
+On average, employees at Hewlett-Packard give their company a 3.8 rating out of 5.0 - which is equal to the average rating for all companies on CareerBliss.
+The happiest Hewlett-Packard employees are Project Managers submitting an average rating of 4.8 and Business Systems Analysts with a rating of 4.6.

 Update your browser to have a more positive job search experience.Upgrade My Browser